Rajaboff/bb-web-platform/replit.md

 - **Dynamic Legal Documents**: Privacy policy and terms of use with language-specific content

 ### Premium Features (Added August 2025)
-- **Premium Glass Design**: Advanced glass-morphism effects with black-brown gradient themes
+- **Minimalist Glass Design**: Refined glass-morphism effects with black-pink gradient themes
 - **Legal Compliance**: Dynamic privacy policy and terms of use modals
 - **App Store Integration**: Download button with external link to App Store
-- **Enhanced Animations**: Floating, glowing, and pulse effects for premium user experience
+- **Clean Aesthetics**: Minimalist typography and subtle animations for premium user experience